tahsd/hsd21_project/README.md

 # Final Project
 This is official manual for your final project.
 Please follow the instructions and specs below.
+Keep your eyes on updates as there may be some changes in specification / scoring criteria.

 ---
 ## Updates